DATA PROCESSING ADDENDUM

 This Data Processing Addendum ("Addendum") is made and entered into as of the Effective Date of the Agreement (as defined below) by and between:

-Low Carbon Materials Hub Pty Ltd, a company incorporated under the laws of Australia, with its principal place of business at 12 Bruford Road, Port Melbourne, VIC 3207, Australia ("Processor"); and
+Low Carbon Materials Hub Pty Ltd, a company incorporated under the laws of Australia ("Processor"); and

 Our Customer, acting as the data controller (referred to as "Controller").